i-agrawal/machine-learning/README.md

 ![image not found](images/fmoveboard.png)

 The real mystery is how people narrow down their choices.
-Well the best answer is how do people learn to play chess.
+Well the best answer is that it comes from a learning process.

 Imagine we play our first chess game ever, only knowing the basics.
 We dont know what move to choose in the beginning, so we choose one with very little thinking.